-DISM (Deployment Image Servicing and Management) which ships with Windows 10 by default.
-DISM is used to fix Windows Component Store corruption, especially in situations where the System File Checker doesn’t help.
+DISM (Deployment Image Servicing and Management) which ships with Windows.
+DISM is used to fix Windows Component Store corruption, especially when the System File Checker doesn’t help.

-The DISM tool writes the following log files which can be used to analyze the operation status and errors:
+The DISM tool writes the following log files which help us analyze the operation status and errors:

-To fix Windows 10 using DISM, use the following steps:
+To repair Windows 10/11 using DISM and SFC, use the following steps:

 Dism /Online /Cleanup-Image /CheckHealth

 /CheckHealth is used to check whether the image has been flagged as corrupted by a failed process and whether the corruption can be repaired.
 Note that this command doesn’t scan the files or fix anything; it only reports any corruptions marked already.

 Dism /Online /Cleanup-Image /ScanHealth

-It takes a significantly more extended amount of time than the CheckHealth option, but using this switch may be doing a thorough test, and also writes the results to a log file.
+It takes a significantly more extended amount of time than the CheckHealth option, but using this switch may be doing a thorough test, and it also writes the results to the

 Dism /Online /Cleanup-Image /RestoreHealth

-Additionally, you can mention the WIM file which can be used to restore corrupted system files.
-Use this syntax:
+In those cases, you need to mention the WIM file as the source from which you can restore corrupted system files.

 Dism /Online /Cleanup-Image /RestoreHealth /Source:wim:Full Path to install.wim file:<Index>